 One form of AIS is Response to Intervention (RTI) services.
+RTI is a manualized program that follows a strict structure/ curriculum, should be evidenced based, and should be modified as needed based on the student's performance on periodic assessments.
+It could be delivered in a small group or 1:1.
 RTI services are to be implemented whenever a student is at risk of not meeting grade level standards.
 Schools are required to provide RTI services prior to referring students for an Individualized Education Program (IEP).
 However, if a parent wants to refer their child for special education services, the school district is required to move forward with the evaluation, while also implementing RTI for the student.